2i2c-org/sphinx-2i2c-theme/docs/features.md

 We also define several custom CSS rules to handle a header with cross-organization links.

+## Redirect to `dirhtml`

+2i2c's documentation uses the `dirhtml` builder so that pages exist at `pagename/index.html` instead of `pagename.html`.
+However, the Sphinx default uses the `html` builder, and our documentation is often already built this way.
+This theme includes a helper event callback that does two things:

+- If `dirhtml` is the builder, create files to redirect `pagename.html` to `pagename/index.html`.
+  This ensures that old `html` builder links redirect.
+- If `html` is the builder, raise a warning that the `dirhtml` builder should be used instead.

 ## Extensions

 **`sphinxext.opengraph`** adds OpenGraph tags to each of our sites.